saikojosh/Deep-Sort/README.md

 A handy array sorting utility for comparing arrays of objects.

 ## Quick Start
 You can sort an array of objects based on one of its (nested) properties.
 Sorting behaviour is the same as `Array.sort()`.
+Arrays are sorted in place (the original array is mutated) and the result is returned.
 See the `/examples` directory for some working examples.

 ```javascript
 const deepSort = require(`deep-sort`);